Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://1000_1500_network)

 Number of nodes: 65

 Number of edges: 93

 Average degree: 1.4308

 - Averroes
 - William of Ockham
 - Thomas Aquinas
 - Avicenna

 Yet, the Islamic Golden age is by no means over: Averroes is the latinized version of _Ibn Rushd_, and Avicenna is the latinized version of _Ibn Sina_.
+Then there's of course Thomas Aquinas, who is very renowned.

 ## The Renaissance: Year 1500-1600